 Object Storage Service (OSS) allows you to configure object tags to classify objects.
-Tags allow you to configure lifecycle rules and access control lists (ACLs) for objects that have the same tag.
+You can configure lifecycle rules and access control lists (ACLs) for objects based on tags.

-Object tagging uses key-value pairs to identify objects.
+Object tagging uses key-value pairs to tag objects.
 You can add tags to objects when and after you upload objects.

-• You can add up to 10 tags to an object.
-The tags added to an object must have unique keys.
+• An object can have up to 10 tags.
+The tags added to an object must have unique tag keys.

 • A tag key can be up to 128 characters in length.
 A tag value can be up to 256 characters in length.